rt2yrru/youtube_dl_custom_old/README.md

 	       -unzip youtube-dl.zip -d /[the_folder_you_want]

 	       As soon as you unzip,naviagate to the folder which has youtube-dl,

+         or  with the new structure in place simply clone this repository

+         terminal command "git clone https://github.com/siddht4/youtube_dl_embed"

 	       the directory will look like